Flu

 - dry, unproductive cough

-Flu symptoms usually peak after two or three days and you should begin to feel much better within five to eight days.
+Flu symptoms usually peak after two or three days.
+You should begin to feel much better within five to eight days.

 That is why it is important to get the seasonal flu vaccine if it is offered to you.